 No images on the film, but showing frame numbers?

-Development was okay, but the camera didn’t expose the film.
+Blank rolls with the numbers showing means development was good, but the camera didn’t expose the film.
 The numbering on the frames is a latent image placed on the outside frame by the film manufacturer.
-That means that these lines will only show up if proper development took place on the film.
+That means that these lines will only show up if proper development took place.

-If you’re not sure if the camera is loaded properly, the easiest way to check is to advance the film by one of two frames.
+The easiest way to check is to advance the film by one of two frames.
 The rewind knob on the film should rotate as you advance the film — if it’s moving, the film is correctly on the spool.
 But if it’s in the beginning of the roll, there may not be enough tension on the center column on the roll to see movement.
-So sometimes it’ll be necessary to advance the film more than once to see some action here.
+So sometimes it’ll be necessary to advance the film more than one frame to see some action here.

 No images or frame numbers on the film